 Best Kindergarten Workbooks

 Prior to starting school, children should have some fundamental reading, writing, and math skills.
 Practicing ahead of time will give your child a boost of confidence before the first day of school.
-Here are some excellent workbooks for kindergarten to get your child started:
+Here are some excellent workbooks to get your child started:

 Facts About Kindergarten to Keep in Mind All School Year

-Lots of fortunate kids have the opportunity to develop school skills before they walk through the threshold of their kindergarten classroom.
+Lots of fortunate kids have the opportunity to develop school skills before they walk through the threshold of their classroom.
 Daycare, preschool, and even informal playgroups are all great opportunities for kids to socialize, learn to share, and even practice their ABCs.
 All of these experiences are fantastic building blocks for when children are ready to start real school- kindergarten!
 So as you are busy shopping for lunch boxes, school supplies, and new shoes, here are some mind-blowing facts to share with your little ones about this next chapter.

 - National Kindergarten Day is an actual holiday!
 April 21st, the birthday of German educator Friedrich Fröbel, is the day to celebrate.
 In 1837, the trailblazing teacher established the very first activity and play institute, and named it Kindergarten!

-- Most states require that children are 5 when they start kindergarten.
+- Most states require that children are 5 when they begin.
 Keep in mind that classes will have a mix of kids just turned 5 and others who are almost 6.
-Also, some parents hold their children back a year, so they may even turn 7 during their kindergarten year.
+Also, some parents hold their children back a year, so they may even turn 7 during their year.
 As a result, expect your child's classmates to be a diverse group in terms of academic, emotional, and biological maturity.